Writing in Blue Virginia on November 14, 2017, Josh Stanfield gave suggested actions to oppose Dominion’s stranglehold on Virginia politics:

-6. JOIN OUR BIWEEKLY PROTESTS AT DOMINION’S CHARLOTTESVILLE OFFICE.
-Take part in biweekly protests by the Dominion office in Charlottesville, across from Whole Foods, on the first and third Wednesday of each month, from 11:30 am to 12:30 pm.
+6. JOIN THE WEEKLY PROTESTS AT DOMINION’S CHARLOTTESVILLE OFFICE.
+Take part in weekly protests by the Dominion office in Charlottesville, across from Whole Foods, on the first, second, third, and fourth Wednesday of each month, from 11:30 am to 12:30 pm.
 Park in the Kroger parking lot.
-Carry signs, wear No Pipeline tees, and make new friends while you walk up and down the sidewalk by the Dominion office to demonstrate to both Dominion employees and passing cars that we want clean energy and NO PIPELINE!
-For more information about these biweekly protests (including exact dates, the address of Dominion’s Charlottesville office, and a link to a Google map of the location), please visit our Events page and view our regular calendar listings for these local protests.
+Friends of Nelson sponsors the first and third Wednesdays, Knitting Nannas of Virginia sponsors the second and fourth.
+Carry signs, wear No Pipeline tees, and make new friends while you walk up and down the sidewalk (or knit!) by the Dominion office to demonstrate to both Dominion employees and passing cars that we want clean energy and NO PIPELINE!
+For more information about these Wednesday protests (including exact dates, the address of Dominion’s Charlottesville office, and a link to a Google map of the location), please visit our Events page and view our regular calendar listings for these local protests.

 7. SPREAD THE WORD.
 On social media, follow us on Facebook and Twitter.
 Talk with friends, neighbors and family.
 The Friends of Nelson Fact Sheet would be a good thing to print and give to people or to post on bulletin boards